Future Skills Sussex Conversation

 Event Report

-Off the back of the workshop segment of the event, we have created a summary report which also contains recommendations and next steps for organisations involved, or indeed organisations with and interest in the recent Inclusive Pathways to Employment main report.
+Off the back of the workshop segment of the event, we have created a summary report which also contains recommendations and next steps for organisations involved, or indeed organisations with an interest in the recent Inclusive Pathways to Employment main report.

 To view the summary report please click here.